Great quality management principles for great quality management

 - Monitor and measure everything

 Do you have management information [MI] for the key systems and processes?
 Simple ones like the proportion of quotes that become orders, the proportion of product that has to be re-worked before it passes final quality inspection?
-Trickier ones, like (true) customer satisfaction, debtor days, proportion of jobs that go out late?
+Trickier ones, like (true) customer satisfaction, debtor days, the proportion of jobs that go out late?

 - Analyse everything